-- Burn white sage to promote mindfulness.
-Burning sage can help to encourage a state of mindfulness as it engages all of the senses, bringing more awareness.
+- Burn white sage or palo santo to promote mindfulness.
+Burning incense sticks engages all of the senses, bringing more awareness.
 Research has shown that mindfulness meditation can help to reduce stress, anxiety and depression, and it’s easier to be mindful when you create the mood and environment to enter a better mental space.

 Read our blog post to discover the many benefits of mindfulness meditation.

 That said, getting into a mindful or meditative state does not always mean sitting cross legged and humming a mantra, if that’s not your thing.

 You can also choose to engage in an activity that demands 100% of your attention such as reading, painting, pottery, or solving a puzzle.